akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Maybe so, mother, but you must admit it’s odd for a King not to care who his son marries.”

 Beatrice noticed the girl frowning at the basket on her knee.
-To distract her, she leaned over and whispered as a joke, “Whatever do they mean?
+To distract her, she leant over and whispered as a joke, “Whatever do they mean?
 Is it some royal ritual?”

-The girl leaned closer, her voice a conspiratorial hiss.
+The girl leant closer, her voice a conspiratorial hiss.
 “No, silly.
 The court wanted the King’s son to marry a king’s daughter, but the King said no.”

 The other girl tugged at her sister’s sleeve.
 “But why would the King say no to a king’s daughter?”